Backyard Poultry Farming Guide for beginners

 supplementary feed base.

-• Supplemental calcium sources like limestone powder, stone grit and shell grit at 4-5 gm per bird daily, especially during the laying phase, leads to a high rate of survival and good egg production.
+• Supplemental calcium sources like limestone powder, stone grit and shell grit at 4-5 gm per bird daily, especially during the laying phase, leads to a high rate of survival and good egg production. - Any feed of grain or household scrap should be given inside the shelter.
+When regularly provided in the evening, it will help train the birds to willingly enter the enclosure before nightfall.

 Breeding management